rkcpn/simple-transparent-firefox/README.md

 # Simple transparent Firefox theme
 ## About
 A simple css theme that adds transparency to Firefox.
+Adds transparency to tabs, nav bar, url bar and the main window background.

 Works with Hyprland when running Firefox on Wayland with Firefox' default dark theme.
 Other platforms / window managers / themes might need additional settings.
 Looks best with window managers / compositors that add blur to the background of windows.

 ## Install